 Records control

-Each internal document in the ISMS [BCMS] must define how records resulting from the use of such a document should be managed, i.e. it must specify the following: (1) record title, (2) storage location, (3) person responsible for storage, (4) controls for record protection, and (5) retention time.
+Each internal document in the ISMS must define how records resulting from the use of such a document should be managed, i.e. it must specify the following: (1) record title, (2) storage location, (3) person responsible for storage, (4) controls for record protection, and (5) retention time.

 Employees of the organization may access stored records only after obtaining permission from the person designated as the person responsible for storing individual records.
 If the sensitivity of certain records is such that permission for access must be obtained from a different person, this must be stated in the concerned internal document in the chapter describing records control.

-Access and retrieval rights for records are determined by the owner of individual records. [job title] is responsible for destroying all records of which the retention time has expired.
+Access and retrieval rights for records are determined by the owner of individual records.
+IS-GRC Specialist is responsible for destroying all records of which the retention time has expired.

 Documents of external origin

-Each external document which is necessary for the planning and operation of the ISMS [BCMS] must be recorded in the incoming mail register.
+Each external document which is necessary for the planning and operation of the ISMS must be recorded in the incoming mail register.
 The incoming mail register must contain the following information: (1) document number, (2) sender, (3) document name, (4) date of receipt, (5) name of the person to whom the document has been forwarded.

 The person who receives mail and courier parcels must forward them to [job title], who must make a record in the incoming mail register; the person who receives electronic mail must forward such a document to [job title], who must also record it in the incoming mail register. [job title] then classifies documents according to the Policy for handling classified information and determines to whom the document should be forwarded.